ryohlan/next-ts-template/README.md

 ### Controller

 What is the Controller?
-I call that a file includes `getInitialProps`  'controller'.
+I call that a file includes `getInitialProps`.

 A controller needs to process `getInitialProps`.
 It is a component but it should not have complex logics for the render.
 It's obligation is just processing `getInitialProps`.